UltraMessaging/mcs_demo/README.md

 # mcs_demo
-A set of Ultra Messaging configuration files and a test script to demonstrate setting up UM automatic monitoring.
+A set of Ultra Messaging configuration files and a test script to demonstrate setting up UM automatic monitoring using the Monitoring Collector Service (MCS).
+Also contains an updated version of the "lbmmon.java" example app.

 # Table of contents